macartan/macartan.github.io/_pages/teaching/how-to-write.md

    * Some parts take a long time to write.
 If you are stuck switch to easier bits and sleep on the harder bits.
 But be sure to return to them.

 * Principle: Write a bad draft and then improve.
+    * Some people follow the measure twice cut once principle and get the writing right first time.
+I find it much easier to get a draft down and then get to improving it.
     * Don't spend a lot of time early on getting your style right; focus instead on getting the substance down
-    * Work in layers---try to get a full draft

 * Principle: Write from the inside out.
 Get your core results, write them up, then write deepening sections and design section, then intro and conclusion.
 Exception: write abstracts first.